Adam McKay: Directing

 In November 2016, McKay began development of the biographical black comedy Backseat, about former U.S. Vice President Dick Cheney and his rise to power, though the title was eventually changed to Vice.
 Starring Christian Bale as Cheney, the film was released in the United States on December 25, 2018, by Annapurna Pictures.
 Despite polarized reviews, Vice received eight nominations at the 91st Academy Awards, including the Best Picture and McKay's second nomination for Best Director, and won for Best Make-Up and Hairstyling.

-McKay's most recent film is a comedy drama, Don't Look Up, about two low level scientists trying to convince the world that a catastrophic comet is coming.
+In 2020, McKay began working on the satirical black comedy Don't Look Up, about two low level scientists trying to convince the world that a catastrophic comet is coming.
 McKay wrote the script and produced the film for Netflix.
-Jennifer Lawrence, Leonardo DiCaprio, Jonah Hill, Meryl Streep, and Cate Blanchett star in the film.
+Jennifer Lawrence, Leonardo DiCaprio, Jonah Hill, Rob Morgan, Tyler Perry, Meryl Streep, and Cate Blanchett star in the film.
 It received a limited theatrical release in December 2021, before streaming on Netflix later in the month.
 The film received four nominations at the 94th Academy Awards, including Best Picture.

-McKay will work with Jennifer Lawrence for a biographical film titled Bad Blood which tells the story of entrepreneur Elizabeth Holmes, based on the book Bad Blood: Secrets and Lies in a Silicon Valley Startup.
-It is in development and will be produced by Legendary Pictures and released by Universal Pictures.
-Vanessa Taylor is writing the script.
-In December 2021, the project was picked up by Apple Studios, with McKay now writing.
+McKay was set to work with Jennifer Lawrence for the biographical film Bad Blood, about entrepreneur Elizabeth Holmes, and based on the book Bad Blood: Secrets and Lies in a Silicon Valley Startup.
+Originally set to be produced by Legendary Pictures and released by Universal Pictures, in December 2021, the project was picked up by Apple Studios.
+In November 2022, however, Lawrence left the project due to not wanting to copy Amanda Seyfried's performance in The Dropout.
+The current status of the project is unknown.

+In March 2023, it was revealed that McKay's next project would be titled Average Height, Average Build, a political satire focused on a serial killer.
+The film was set to star Robert Pattinson, Amy Adams, Robert Downey Jr., Forest Whitaker, and Danielle Deadwyler.
+On April 30, 2023, it was announced the project had been acquired by Netflix.
+On December 4, 2023, it was announced that McKay had left the project to pursue a film on climate change, and the project was subsequently scrapped.